Close Recently added item(s)

 You may see other guides telling you to wet the leather and lay it out in the sun, but it’s our recommendation that you leave the water and sun out of this and stick to the steps above.

-All of the above methods can be used to break in your baseball fielding glove.
+Each of the above methods can be used to break in your baseball fielding glove.
 If you’re wondering how to break in a softball glove, the same methods will hold true, just be sure to use a softball in place of a baseball to ensure your pocket ends up large enough.

 If you want to try out oils and conditioners, you can find them in the Glove Accessories section of our online store.

 Breaking in your glove isn’t the end of the process.
 While the steps above helped you form a pocket in your glove, you aren’t quite done yet.
 You still need to wrap your glove.
 It’s easy to learn how to wrap a baseball glove.
-Below lists the quick final steps that will fully prepare your glove for baseball and softball action:

 As you read popular baseball or softball forums and articles on other sites, you may stumble across some rather unorthodox methods.
 Although many claim these break in methods are a quick way to soften the glove up, it may shorten the life of your glove in the long run.
 Some of these tactics can even void the manufacturer warranty that comes with the gloves.
-Here are some of the “tips” you should stear clear of.
+Here are some of the “tips” you should steer clear of.

 This is one of the more popular ways people use to break in a glove, but one that can do irreparable damage.
 The microwave or oven method will dry out the leather and make the laces brittle causing them to break.
 More importantly, microwaving and baking gloves in the oven is absolutely dangerous.
 Left unattended, it can cause a fire.
 This risk is increased if there any metal parts on your glove.
 Unless you’re planning on eating your glove for dinner, keep it out of the microwave and the oven.